kirstenschelper/WireframeCSS/README.md

 ## Description
 When setting up a new website the first thing I discuss with my client is the structure of the site.
-Many people have a hard time wrapping their head around an abstract subject like the structure of their site.
+Many people have a hard time wrapping their head around an abstract subject like this.
 I tried different ways to communicate website structure (text-documents, sketching, wireframing tool X and prototyping tool Y).
 But it turned out that both approaches are rather time-consuming and not very intuitive.
 People are struggling to understand what those documents really mean for their website.

-I am working with my own standard theme and, I do layout and design directly in the browser.
+I am working with my own standard theme and I do layout and design directly in the browser.
 So I wondered if I could do the whole structure thing in the browser, too.
 So I made up some CSS that removes "designy" elements from the WordPress theme.
 It also takes away the images and shows some dull placeholder image instead.
 I feel that this helps to focus on the elements themselves and how everything works together.
 This way the website looks somehow defamiliarised, but it feels like a normal website.
 You can click and scroll as usual.